Skip to main navigation Skip to search Skip to main content

 Research interests

-Manisha’s research interests broadly centre on human rights law, family law and gender equality.
-The research that Manisha had conducted during her PhD explored how fathers in the UK experienced discrimination when they attempted to be actively involved in childcare.
-Her research uncovered that the primary ways in which fathers were stigmatised as carers were through: (i) the provision of limited leave entitlements under employment law; (ii) the workplace harassment encountered by fathers from colleagues and managers when fathers used leave; and (iii) the judgments that were established in response to claims initiated by fathers in the court system that they had experienced discrimination when provided with less support than mothers to perform childcare responsibilities.
-Her thesis ultimately advocated for the inclusion of “paternity” as a protected characteristic under s.4 of the Equality Act 2010 and as a ground of discrimination under art.14 of the Human Rights Act 1998 to protect the position of fathers in childrearing.
+Manisha’s research interests broadly centre on human rights law, family law and employment law.
+Her research focuses on exploring strategies to reduce the workplace discrimination faced by mothers and fathers who deviate from the traditional “male breadwinner” model through prioritising caregiving and breadwinning roles, respectively.
+Her PhD particularly expanded the research on parental discrimination by exploring the often-overlooked discrimination experienced by UK fathers when they seek to actively engage in childcare.
+She also investigated how promoting shared caregiving with fathers could reduce pregnancy and maternity discrimination, as mothers would have greater freedom to participate in workplace activities if the disproportionate childcare responsibilities typically placed on mothers were redistributed.
+Her PhD research uncovered that the primary ways in which fathers were stigmatised as carers were through: (i) the provision of limited entitlements under family-friendly policies; (ii) the workplace harassment encountered by fathers from colleagues and managers when fathers used their entitlements; and (iii) the judgments that were established in response to claims initiated by fathers in the court system that they had experienced discrimination when provided with less support than mothers to fulfil childcare responsibilities.
+Her thesis ultimately advocated for the inclusion of “paternity” as a protected characteristic under s.4 of the Equality Act 2010 and as a ground of discrimination under art.14 of the Human Rights Act 1998 to protect fathers as carers in the home and, consequently, mothers as employees in the workplace.

 Expertise related to UN Sustainable Development Goals